alackles/CMSC-150-WT-23/_pages/final-project.md

 You will be asked to review two of your classmates' project drafts and give feedback on their design and implementation.
 This will come in the form of a **pull request on GitHub**.
 A specific feedback rubric will be provided for you (and posted here) at that time.

-**This must be completed on time (before lab on Tuesday, March 7).** Note that this cannot be turned in late because your peers must have ample time to revise their projects given your feedback
+**This must be completed on time (end of the day Thursday, 3/9).** Note that this cannot be turned in late because your peers must have ample time to revise their projects given your feedback

+To complete the peer review, do the following:

+1. **Fork** your assignee's repository.
+2. **Clone** the forked version to your computer
+3. Try things out.
+Make comments about anything you don't understand; you can even make changes to the program if you have an idea of what to do differently.
+The important thing is that you change the file in some way, either with a comment like "I'm not sure what's going on here" or "you could use a dictionary here instead of two lists" or something similar.
+This part is freeform.
+4. **Add, commit, and push** the changes to GitHub.
+5. **Make a pull request** to merge back into your assignee's repository.
+In the longer comment box for the peer review, answer the following questions.

+- How **readable** did you find the code?
+How easy was it to figure out what was going on or what the code was intended to do?
+- What was something you found **well-done** about the code?
+Something you feel would be a strong place to build from, either already implemented or an idea of an implementation?
+- What was something you think could be **improved** and **do you have an idea to improve it**?

+This constitutes your peer review.

 ## Reflection